 When he spoke Gil's voice was thoughtful and sure.
 "Paula and I were married thirteen years ago," he said slowly.
-"And three weeks perately to make up for the years of later, before our honeymoon had
+"And three weeks ended, she died."

-The daily broadcast serial that has
+The daily broadcast serial that has a million listeners, now told as a